 Just in case you need it, here’s a code of ethics for tango communities.

 Many, many things can be said about Argentine Tango, and are.
 Within five minutes of dancing, we can find fault with nearly any partner and issue twenty corrections.
 Much can be said.
 The real question is which instructions are effective and empowering?
 Most teachers are trying to achieve more or less the same thing – sublime unbroken connection, interesting improvisation, and charming musicality.
 With no standardized pedagogy to guide us (and I believe this is a good thing), we are each wracking our brains for ways to evoke these sensations in our students.
 We say lots of different things, many repeat unhelpful truisms like “lead with the chest”, but we all mean pretty much the same thing.
 TangoForge has two pedagogic agendas:

 - To train dancers to be creative.
 We want you to blow your own mind on the dance floor and move the spirits of the people who are watching.
 This depends on clarity about the responsibilities of both roles and about how we communicate.
 It also depends on both dancers’ precise body awareness and control.
 We only teach improvisation, never sequences.

 - To provide distilled, consistent, and empowering instructions.
 To this end, we use anatomically-precise terminology and we avoid metaphors and abstractions.
-The TangoForge KnowledgeBase provides procedures for every tango movement, consistent biomechanical instructions using anatomical terminology, and systematization of variations so you can improvise.
-Hypercourses provide a structure for practice at home.
-We never Classes and workshops never use sequences.
+Our instruction is procedural.
+“Do this, then this, then this.”
+Our instruction refers to a small toolbox of biomechanical instructions which anatomical terminology.
+We never use sequences.
 Instead we systematize the universe of possibilities.